|

 is better than fight, so dress so you can flee danger

 if necessary.
-Wearing shoes you can run in is good for more than
+Wearing shoes you can run in is good for more

-just comfortable sightseeing.
+than just comfortable sightseeing.
 Good shoes can help you extricate

 yourself from a bad situation.
-Also, don't overload yourself with
+Also, don't overload yourself

-that you need a porter to help?).
+many heavy bags that you need a porter to help?).
+Don't

 look like a victim.